schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 These services allow organizations to run modern workloads and benefit from cloud innovation while still utilizing on-premises infrastructure.

-## Use Cases for Azure Stack HCI
+## Use Cases for Azure Local

 1. **Extended Security Updates (ESU) for Legacy Systems**

-   Azure Stack HCI is an ideal solution for companies relying on legacy systems that are no longer supported.
+   Azure Local is an ideal solution for companies relying on legacy systems that are no longer supported.
 The platform includes Extended Security Updates (ESU) at no additional cost, allowing businesses to maintain critical security without incurring expensive licensing fees.

 2. **Virtual Desktop Infrastructure (VDI)**

-   Azure Stack HCI is the only current solution for deploying Azure Virtual Desktop (AVD) on-premises.
+   Azure Local is the only current solution for deploying Azure Virtual Desktop (AVD) on-premises.
 With AVD now in General Availability (GA) on 23H2, organizations can deploy secure and scalable virtual desktop environments locally, fully integrated with Azure services.

 3. **Azure Kubernetes Service (AKS)**

-   Starting with version 23H2, deploying AKS on Azure Stack HCI has become simpler and more transparent.
+   Starting with version 23H2, deploying AKS on Azure Local has become simpler and more transparent.
 The improved AKS implementation minimizes complexity, allowing IT teams to focus on deploying applications rather than managing infrastructure.
 This enhanced experience makes it one of the easiest ways to run Kubernetes workloads on-premises.

 4. **Workloads like Virtual Machines**

-   Azure Stack HCI allows the native deployment of virtual machines from Azure, fully integrated with Azure Arc at no additional cost.
+   Azure Local allows the native deployment of virtual machines from Azure, fully integrated with Azure Arc at no additional cost.
 This integration includes features such as Azure Updates, Azure Policies, and other Arc services, streamlining the management of on-premises workloads.

-   Additionally, Azure Stack HCI supports Windows Server 2022 Datacenter: Azure Edition, which includes Hotpatching, allowing updates without frequent reboots.
+   Additionally, Azure Local supports Windows Server 2022 Datacenter: Azure Edition, which includes Hotpatching, allowing updates without frequent reboots.
 This feature greatly reduces downtime and increases system availability.

-## Comparison of Azure Stack HCI Versions: 21H2, 22H2, and 23H2
+## Comparison of Azure Local Versions: 21H2, 22H2, and 23H2

-### Azure Stack HCI 21H2
+### Azure Local 21H2

-- **Support**: Azure Stack HCI 21H2 is no longer supported, having reached the end of its lifecycle.
+- **Support**: Azure Local 21H2 is no longer supported, having reached the end of its lifecycle.
 - **Features**: This version was the foundational release but has since been surpassed by newer, more feature-rich versions.

-### Azure Stack HCI 22H2
+### Azure Local 22H2

 - **Stretch Cluster**: The Stretch Cluster feature was supported but only for an additional location, providing basic disaster recovery capabilities, though not as flexible as full multi-site clustering.
-- **Deployment**: Deploying Azure Stack HCI 22H2 was largely manual, relying on PowerShell scripts, which made implementation complex and time-consuming.
+- **Deployment**: Deploying Azure Local 22H2 was largely manual, relying on PowerShell scripts, which made implementation complex and time-consuming.
 - **AKS**: Deploying AKS in 22H2 was similarly complex, requiring multiple PowerShell scripts, making Kubernetes management cumbersome.
 - **AVD**: Azure Virtual Desktop was available only in Preview during 22H2, limiting its usability in production environments.
 - **SCVMM Support**: System Center Virtual Machine Manager (SCVMM) is supported in 22H2, allowing for advanced management and orchestration of virtualized environments.

-### Azure Stack HCI 23H2
+### Azure Local 23H2

-- **Cloud Deployment**: Azure Stack HCI 23H2 introduced a cloud-first deployment model, simplifying and standardizing the setup process across all deployments.
+- **Cloud Deployment**: Azure Local 23H2 introduced a cloud-first deployment model, simplifying and standardizing the setup process across all deployments.
 This approach significantly reduces complexity compared to previous versions.
 - **AVD**: Azure Virtual Desktop reached General Availability (GA) in 23H2, offering organizations a robust, scalable solution for on-premises VDI, fully integrated with Azure.
 - **Enhanced Security**: The Supplemental Package, now included by default in 23H2, improves security by hardening the infrastructure with additional protections.
 - **Improved VM Management**: Deploying and managing VMs from Azure has been greatly enhanced in 23H2, making it easier to manage workloads with a native Azure experience.